The Best Cooking YouTube Channels You Should Subscribe To

 Maangchi’s channel is all about cooking, eating, and enjoying Korean cuisine with family and friends.
 Learn how to make delicious Korean side dishes like Japchae, or how to make your delicious bulgogi and save money eating out.
 Never had Korean food before?
 It’s time to change that.

-Check out her cookbook, Maangchi’s Big Book of Korean Cooking, which features her favorite dishes that she has perfected over the years — she updated and improved traditional dishes, without losing their authentic spirit!
+Check out her cookbook, Maangchi’s Big Book of Korean Cooking, which features her favorite dishes that she has perfected over the years.

 Munchies

-Munchies holds a special place in our hearts as our first ever post was based on a Munchies recipe.
-(Well, technically it was a Matty Matheson recipe for Munchies, but whatever, semantics.)
-But really though, Matty is the main reason why we’re subscribed to this channel, but there is a lot of other great content such as the videos featuring Action Bronson and their How-To playlist.
+Munchies is a food channel by Vice.
+It holds a special place in our hearts as our first ever post was based on a Munchies recipe.
+(Which is actually by Matty Matheson.
+Yea, the guy above this channel.)
+If you want more Matty like us, subscribe to Munchies.
+(But they have a lot of other great content too such as their videos featuring Action Bronson and their How-To playlist.)

 My Name Is Andong

 Andong deserves more love.
 The production quality is high and he’s relatable.
 He covers topics ranging from coleslaw around the world to pantry essentials for quarantine.
-Check out his videos and subscribe!
+His videos are all over the place, but in a good way.
+You don’t know what he’s going to talk about next!

 NYT Cooking